delta-io/delta-sharing/python/delta-kernel-python/README.md

 This adds thin python bindings via maturin and pyo3.

-You can see how it would be used in the test.py file.

 ## usage
 To test it out you will need to create a venv and set up the deps: